plankes-projects/OldMovieRemover/README.md

 This setup works on all operating systems and will automatically delete old movies.
 Additionally you can set a whitelist file or generate this whitelist file from plex playlists.

-Run the scripts every day automatically with the system of your choosing. eg.: cron (linux) or task sceduller (windows).
+Run the scripts every day automatically with the system of your choosing. eg.: cron (linux) or task scheduler (windows).

 ## Automatically delete old movies